By Frederic Lemieux, Ph.D., Faculty Director, Master's in Applied Intelligence. This story was originally published on The Conversation.

 Myth #6: Only presidents get presidential daily briefings

 During the transition period, President Trump created another precedent by delegating the so-called “presidential daily briefing” to Vice President Mike Pence.
-While this precedent does mean the intel community is losing a regular appointment with the president, it is not unusual for the presidential daily briefing to be read by other people.
+While this precedent meant that the intel community lost a regular appointment with the president, it is not unusual for the presidential daily briefing to be read by other people.